-Pharmaceutical intellectual property laws need reformNovember 7th, 2011 in Medications /
+Pharmaceutical intellectual property laws need reformNovember 7, 2011 in Medicine & Health / Medications

 Canada's pharmaceutical intellectual property laws need major reform to encourage and protect innovation in developing new drugs, states an analysis in CMAJ (Canadian Medical Association Journal).

 The federal government supports drug innovation in several ways, including funding of basic research, and tax breaks for companies that conduct drug R&D in Canada.
 Patents, however, are the most significant and valuable form of support.
 Patents provide developers of new pharmaceuticals with exclusive rights to market drugs without competition from generic manufacturers.
 However, there are problems with the current approach.

 "We argue that the system is broken," writes Dr. Paul Grootendorst, Leslie Dan Faculty of Pharmacy, University of Toronto, with coauthors.
 "The adjudication of patent validity (and hence the period of market exclusivity) is determined by extraordinarily costly and time-consuming litigation between generic and brand (i.e., innovator) drug companies."

 They state the reasons for the dysfunction stem from complex rules and regulations that lead to legal ambiguity.
 The regulations also provide brand name and generic companies with the tools needed to contest the period of market exclusivity; brand firms use the regulations to delay generic entry while generic firms attempt to do the opposite.
 The outcome of this contest is an extraordinary amount of litigation between brand name and generic companies that has strained the federal courts and resulted in hundreds of millions of dollars in legal fees, costs that are passed on to drug plans and consumers.